 The European Central Bank is the central bank for all countries that use the Euro.

 They publish exchange rates every day for currencies all around the world.

-Tip - Your Tariff tells you the max in £GBP you can spend or withdraw abroad.
+Tip - Your Tariff tells you the max you can spend or withdraw abroad, whether that be in a foreign currency or £GBP.